Momentum Equation

 Stokes Equation

-\[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x_{i}}} + \frac{\tau_{ij}}{\partial{x_j}} + \rho g_{i}, \end{equation}\]
+\[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x_{i}}} + \frac{\partial{\tau_{ij}}}{\partial{x_j}} + \rho g_{i}, \end{equation}\]

-\[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x_{i}}} + \frac{\partial}{\partial{x_j}} \eta \left(\frac{\partial{v_i}}{\partial{x_j}} + \frac{\partial{v_j}}{\partial{x_i}}\right) + \rho g_{i}. \end{equation}\]
+\[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x_{i}}} + \frac{\partial}{\partial{x_j}} \left( \eta \left(\frac{\partial{v_i}}{\partial{x_j}} + \frac{\partial{v_j}}{\partial{x_i}}\right)\right) + \rho g_{i}. \end{equation}\]

-Assuming constant viscosity simplifies this further to:
+Assuming constant viscosity simplifies the equation further to:

 \[\begin{equation} 0 = -\frac{\partial{P}}{\partial{x_{i}}} + \eta \left(\frac{\partial^2{v_i}}{\partial{x_j^2}} + \frac{\partial^2{v_j}}{\partial{x_i^2}}\right) + \rho g_{i}. \end{equation}\]

-Continuum Equation
+Continuity Equation

 \[\begin{equation} \frac{\partial{v_i}}{\partial{x_i}} = 0. \end{equation}\]